Puzzle 31: GPU Occupancy Optimization

 • Think in terms of thresholds: 25-50% occupancy is often sufficient for latency hiding

-• Profile resource usage: Use NSight Compute to understand actual register and shared memory consumption
+• Profile resource usage: Use Nsight Compute to understand actual register and shared memory consumption

 Investigation approach: